ANDDigest/Text-Mining_Hybrid_RE/graph_model/readme.md

 - **First column**: An integer autoincrement ID used by the training script, starting from 0.
 - **Next columns**: These columns contain mostly zeros, with exactly one column containing a `1` value.
 The position of the `1` indicates the type of the node.
-- **Last column**: This is the object's unique ID from the ANDDigest/ANDSystem database.
+- **Last column**: This is the object's unique ID in the ANDDigest/ANDSystem databases.

 ### 2. `edges.csv`
 The `edges.csv` file contains the information about the edges (connections) between nodes.
 Each row follows this structure: